Cannabidiol CBD : Your top 5 Questions answered

 This week, to expand our customer feedback series, we’ve answered the five most common questions people in the UK ask us about CBD.
 Let’s dive straight into it.

-Cannabinoids, hemp extract, and CBD get a lot of news coverage these days, so chances are you are already pretty intrigued by this health supplement with a seemingly endless list of benefits.
+CBD Oil, Cannabinoids, hemp extract, and Canabidiol get a lot of UK news coverage these days, so chances are you are already pretty intrigued by this health supplement with a seemingly endless list of benefits.
 There’s a lot of conflicting or confusing information out there (not to mention different strengths, applications, and plenty of jargon) so you could easily be forgiven for being a little confused.